 You invest to make money.
 The amount of money you make depends primarily on 3 factors:

 2. The amount you invest.
-You earn money through compounding—when your investment earnings generate their own earnings.
+One way you can earn money is through compounding—when your reinvested earnings generate their own earnings.
 If you contribute more, you have more money to generate earnings … which means you have more earnings to generate additional earnings.
-You can control the amount you invest if you stay within the annual IRA contribution limits.
-Learn about IRA eligibility, contribution limits, and withdrawal rules.
+To maximize your contribution, you'll need to know about your eligibility and contribution limits.
+Learn about IRA eligibility, contribution limits, and withdrawal rules

 How much can an IRA grow?